 Today the amphitheatres have been replaced by stadiums, where football players clash instead of gladiators.
 However, there are not many stadiums that manage to exceed the ancient capacity of the Colosseum.

-What is the biggest stadium in the world?
-Which structure can hold the greatest number of spectators?
+Here it is a ranking of the top 10 biggest stadium in the world.
+This ranking is made by considering the structures that can hold the greatest number of spectators.

 Rungrado May Day Stadium